DillJoker5/House-485-Backend/README.md

 * Clone the repository in the newly created folder
 * Run the [House-485-Database](https://github.com/DillJoker5/House-485-Database) and make sure that you are able to log in with the user.
 See [here](https://github.com/DillJoker5/House-485-Database) for help
 * Open a new terminal in the directory of the repository
 * Before running the repository, run the following command: go mod tidy.
-This command will install all of the required imports for this repository.
+This command will install all of the required imports for this repository
 * In the same terminal, run the following command to start the server: go run api/house-485-api.go
 * Optional: test an api endpoint in Postman using the URL https://localhost:8000/